johnx25bd/os-data-hub-documentation/docs/os-data-hub/welcome.md

 This demo site simply is meant to showcase what is possible using a static site generator.
 We used [Docusaurus](https://v2.docusaurus.io/) for this demo.

 **Benefits:**
 - Documentation is built directly from a [Github repository](https://github.com/johnx25bd/os-data-hub-documentation).
-Here, Github acts as a Content Management System.
-History is automatically captured.
-Anyone can edit or suggest changes.
-If configured properly, updates can be deployed instantly.
+  - Here, Github acts as a Content Management System.
+  - History is automatically captured.
+  - Anyone can edit or suggest changes - including from mobile.
+  - If configured properly, updates can be deployed instantly upon approval.
 - Documentation is written and stored in [Markdown](https://www.markdownguide.org/), readable by both humans and machines.
 - Sophisticated interactivity can easily be built into pages using React and [MDX](https://mdxjs.com/).
 - Site-wide styling and customization is easy using component-driven development.